-Paramount Unified School District is in close contact with our county office of education, insurer and county public health department to monitor developments regarding the flu and an outbreak caused by the coronavirus which originated in Wuhan, Hubei Province, China.
+Paramount Unified School District is in close contact with our county office of education, the district's insurer, the CDC and county public health department to monitor developments regarding the flu, Covid-19 and other health concerns that can impact our district community.

 When new viruses surface, there can be a lot of anxiety and stress.
 It’s important to stay informed.
 As concerns about the flu and coronavirus arise, learn more about preventing the spread of infections, including when to keep students at home.
 Below, please find information and resources.

 COVID-19 CORONAVIRUS - Video Information from the World Health Organization